 Even things like emails or texts can have an alarming shelf life.
 Once those are shared with anyone else – even people your students think are friends – they can be turned back on the sender with bad consequences.
 A couple of times a year, a story goes around the internet about a student who was kicked out of his/her Greek organization for sending out an inflammatory email about behavior of the organization or expectations for parties.
 Your student does not want to be on the wrong end of that media firestorm.
 The best advice is NOT to hit “send” on those.

 Bottom line: social media can be a wonderful thing – and hope many of you are following our own site: Wake Forest Parents Facebook site or on Twitter at WFUParents.
 But we also want to be sure that parents and students are aware of how social media can impact students’ job searches, personal reputations, and impacts on other people.
-This might be a good topic to discuss this summer when your student is home.
+This might be a good topic to discuss at Spring Break or certainly this summer when your student is home.